-Your assets come into play more in a Chapter 7 bankruptcy than a Chapter 13 because the Chapter 7 trustee’s focus is on the value of your non-exempt assets, whereas the Chapter 13 trustee’s focus is on your household disposable income.
+Your assets come into play more in a Chapter 7 bankruptcy than a Chapter 13.
+This is because the Chapter 7 trustee’s focus is on the value of your non-exempt assets.
+The Chapter 13 trustee’s focus is on your household disposable income.

-What are your “non-exempt assets?”
-Under Florida law, certain of your property is protected from creditors and, by extension, the bankruptcy trustee.
+What are your “non-exempt” assets?
+Under Florida law, certain property is protected from creditors and the bankruptcy trustee.
 For instance, all of your home equity is exempt, subject to some rare restrictions.
-You also have exemptions for retirement accounts, workers compensation proceeds, personal property, equity in an automobile and more.
+You also have exemptions for retirement accounts, workers comp proceeds, personal property, equity in a car or truck, and more.
 On our website, we provide a full list of Florida exemptions.
-So, the trustee is going to look at the value of all of your assets and subtract any allowable exemption.
-The remaining value is known as your “non-exempt assets.”
+So, the trustee is going to look at the value of all of your assets and subtract any of these exemptions.
+The excess value is known as your “non-exempt assets.”

 What Can You Keep in Chapter 7 Bankruptcy?

-As I stated, asset values are definitely more heavily scrutinized in Chapter 7 cases.
-If the trustee disagrees with the values you place upon your assets, he has the right to hire, at his expense, an appraiser to inventory and value all of your non-exempt assets ~ usually just the personal property.
-Automobile value is usually determined by NADA or Kelly Blue Book.
+Asset values are more heavily weighed in Chapter 7 cases.
+If the trustee does not agree with the values you place upon your assets, they have the right to hire, at their expense, an appraiser to value all of your non-exempt assets.
+This is usually just the personal property.
+Vehicle value is usually deemed by NADA or Kelly Blue Book.

-In reality, a Chapter 7 trustee generally doesn’t want your stuff.
-Rather, he knows that the person who wants your stuff more than anyone else in the world is you.
+In reality, a Chapter 7 trustee doesn’t want your things.
+Rather, they know that the person who wants your things more than anyone else in the world is you.
 So, what the Chapter 7 trustee really wants is for you to “buy back” your non-exempt assets.
-For this reason alone, you should NEVER try to file a Chapter 7 bankruptcy without an experienced lawyer.
-Statistically, Chapter 7 trustees get much larger buyback agreements from pro-se debtors.
-An experienced bankruptcy attorney knows how to challenge values and negotiate with the trustee, ensuring your buyback agreement is as low as possible.
+For this reason alone, you should NEVER try to file a Chapter 7 without a lawyer.
+Chapter 7 trustees get much larger buyback agreements from pro-se debtors.
+A bankruptcy attorney knows how to challenge values and work with with the trustee.
+This ensures your buyback agreement is as low as it can be.
 The trustee only takes non-exempt assets when the debtor has no interest in buying them back.

 What happens to that money the Chapter 7 trustee collects?
-He keeps 25% of the money collected as his fee, and he uses the remaining 75% to pay any costs of collection.
+They keep 25% of the money as a fee, and use the remaining 75% to pay any costs of collection.
 Any money that remains after paying costs is paid to your creditors pro-rata.

 What Can You Keep in Chapter 13 Bankruptcy?

-The Chapter 13 trustee is concerned with your disposable monthly income more than your assets, but asset value definitely comes into play in Chapter 13.
-One requirement of a Chapter 13 Plan of Reorganization is that unsecured creditors be paid at least what they would have been paid if the debtor filed a Chapter 7.
+The Chapter 13 trustee is concerned with your disposable monthly income more than your assets, but asset value does come into play in Chapter 13.
+In a Chapter 13 Plan of Reorganization is that unsecured creditors be paid at least what they would have been paid if the debtor filed a Chapter 7.
 This is known as a “liquidation analysis.”

-Unlike Chapter 7, a Chapter 13 trustee usually accepts the debtor’s valuation of his personal property.
-It is very rare for a Chapter 13 trustee to hire an appraiser to determine the value of a debtor’s non-exempt personal property.
+Unlike Chapter 7, a Chapter 13 trustee usually accepts the debtor’s valuation of their personal property.
+It is very rare for a Chapter 13 trustee to hire an appraiser to value a debtor’s non-exempt personal property.
 In addition, the liquidation payments to unsecured creditors can be spread out over 5 years, instead of the typical 12-month buyback agreement.
-For these reasons, Chapter 13 is often the preferred path for debtors with significant non-exempt assets.
+For these reasons, Chapter 13 is often the preferred path for debtors with a lot of non-exempt assets.